openfisca/openfisca-doc/source/simulate/analyse-simulation.md

 When running a simulation with the Python API, you might want to understand how the result was calculated and what intermediate variables and parameters have been taken into account.

-> To trace a simulation calculation with the Web API, please see [/trace endpoint documentation](../openfisca-web-api/trace-simulation.md).
+> To trace a simulation calculation with the web API, please see [/trace endpoint documentation](../openfisca-web-api/trace-simulation.md).

 ## Activating the simulation tracer